Why you should care about what email data gets migrated

 Obviously, you need to make sure your recent emails remain accessible in the new system.
 You’re probably also going to migrate recent archives.
 But what about all that really old stuff.
 Is it really needed?
 And if there are difficulties with some items during migration, is it OK just to junk them?

 We’re email archive migration specialists, so we’re supposed to say how easy and fast it is to do everything.
 In practice, we know some of it’s pretty hard, particularly with old, neglected files and archives.
 So we can understand why some customers look at leaving these out of their migration projects in order to save immediate outlay.

 But just suppose you need access to that old information.
 Several years down the line it’ll be even more costly and difficult to recover it to support a legal defense (if it can be recovered at all).

-Piper Jaffray had been already been sanctioned for email retention failures eight years before, proving that some organisations never learn.
+Piper Jaffray had been already been sanctioned for email retention failures eight years before, proving that some organizations never learn.

 Migrate it, or tuck it away somewhere?

-At Quadrotech our experience is that there are two types of customer.
+At Quadrotech our experience is that there are two types of customers.

 These customers want detailed chain-of-custody reports illustrating what was migrated, which items were consolidated, de-duplicated, and assigned against individual users.
 They want to ensure that every last drop of data is wrung safely out of their legacy systems and verified before decommissioning.
 Not surprisingly, these customers are often found in highly-regulated industries like financial services, pharmaceuticals and government departments.
 Their projects are often compliance-driven.

-Then there’s a second type of customer.
+Then there’s the second type of customer.
 They’re happy with the ‘best effort’ but don’t want to bust a gut over migration.
-The priority is simply to make sure email services remain available afterwards.
+The priority is simply to make sure email services remain available afterward.

 These customers may migrate the most recent archives too, but only the bare minimum they can get away with.
 Typically they have, perhaps, 2,000 users and are subject to only the lightest of compliance regimes.